 Much ado is made out of the expression "the science is settled."
 The science is settled in terms of knowing that the planet is warming rapidly, and that humans are the dominant cause.

 There are certainly unresolved issues.
 As noted above, there's a big difference between a 2°C and a 4.5°C warming for a doubling of atmospheric CO2, and it's an important question to resolve, because we need to know how fast the planet will warm in order to know how fast we need to reduce our greenhouse gas emissions.
 There are significant uncertainties in some feedbacks which play into this question.
 For example, will clouds act as a net positive feedback (by trapping more heat, causing more warming) or negative feedback (by reflecting more sunlight, causing a cooling effect) as the planet continues to warm?
 And exactly how much global warming is being offset by human aerosol emissions?

-These are the sorts of questions we should be debating, and the issues that most climate scientists are investigating.
-Unfortunately there is a there is a very vocal contingent of people determined to continue arguing the resolved questions for which the science has already been settled.
+These are the sorts of questions we should be debating, and the issues that many climate scientists are investigating.
+Unfortunately there is a very vocal contingent of people determined to continue arguing the resolved questions for which the science has already been settled.
 And when climate scientists are forced to respond to the constant propagation of misinformation on these settled issues, it just detracts from our investigation of the legitimate, unresolved, important questions.